-We plan to develop a lighter and flexible version of the prototype, capable of lifting objects with limited curved faces.
-Moreover, the current vision system for bricks detection is placed under an arm, but the field of view is partially hidden by the plate.
-Therefore, as a future development, the camera will be integrated on the plate in order to improve the point of view and ensure alignment up to a few cm from the object to be grasped.
+In the future, a lighter and flexible version of the prototype, capable of lifting objects with limited curved faces, will be developed.
+Moreover, as the current vision system for brick detection is placed under an arm, the field of view is partially hidden by the plate.
+Therefore, as a future development, the camera will be integrated into the plate in order to improve visualisation and ensure alignment up to a few cm from the object to be grasped.
 In addition, distance sensors will be installed to constantly monitor the distance during the gripping phase.

-From the good results during the Challenge held in Abu Dhabi and from the latest improvement we are confident that it can be employed in the field in case of emergency to carry out the transport of necessities in dangerous or difficult to reach areas.
+Based on the positive results from MBZIRC and the latest improvements, it is clear that this drone can be employed in the field in case of emergency to transport goods in dangerous or remote areas.

 Acknowledgement

-This research was partially funded by the project “Safe and Smart Farming with Artificial Intelligence and Robotics - programma ricerca di ateneo UNICT 2020 -‐ 22 linea 2”.
+This research was partially funded by the ‘Safe and Smart Farming with Artificial Intelligence and Robotics - programma ricerca di ateneo UNICT 2020 -‐ 22 linea 2’ project.

 References

-D. Longo, G. Muscato, Adhesion techniques for climbing robots: state of the art and experimental considerations, In Advances in Mobile Robotics, 2008, pp. 6-28.
+D. Longo, G. Muscato, Adhesion techniques for climbing robots: state of the art and experimental considerations, Advances in Mobile Robotics (2008) pp. 6-28.

-A. Rodríguez Castaño, F. Real, P. Ramón Soria, J. Capitán Fernández, V. Vega, B. C. Arrue Ullés, A. Ollero Baturone, Al-Robotics team: A cooperative multi-unmanned aerial vehicle approach for the Mohamed Bin Zayed International Robotic Challenge, Journal of Field Robotics, 36 (1), 2019, pp. 104-124.
+A. Rodríguez Castaño, F. Real, P. Ramón Soria, J. Capitán Fernández, V. Vega, B. C. Arrue Ullés, A. Ollero Baturone, Al-robotics team: a cooperative multi-unmanned aerial vehicle approach for the Mohamed Bin Zayed International Robotic Challenge, Journal of Field Robotics 36 (2019) pp. 104-124.

+DOI:

-A. Gawel, M. Kamel, T. Novkovic, J. Widauer, D. Schindler, B. P. Von Altishofen, R. Siegwart, J. Nieto, Aerial picking and delivery of magnetic objects with mavs, In 2017 IEEE international conference on robotics and automation ICRA, Singapore, 2017, pp. 5746-5752.
+A. Gawel, M. Kamel, T. Novkovic, J. Widauer, D. Schindler, B. P. Von Altishofen, R. Siegwart, J. Nieto, Aerial picking and delivery of magnetic objects with mavs, Proc. of the 2017 IEEE International Conference on Robotics and Automation (ICRA), Singapore, 2017, pp. 5746-5752.

-K. Tai, A. R. El-Sayed, M. Shahriari, M. Biglarbegian, S. Mahmud, State of the art robotic grippers and applications.
-Robotics, 5(2), 11, 2016.
+K. Tai, A. R. El-Sayed, M. Shahriari, M. Biglarbegian, S. Mahmud, State of the art robotic grippers and applications, Robotics 5 (2016).

+DOI:

-C. G. Hooi, F. D. Lagor, D. A. Paley, Height estimation and control of rotorcraft in ground effect using spatially distributed pressure sensing.
-Journal of the American Helicopter Society, 61(4), 2016, pp. 1-14.
+C. G. Hooi, F. D. Lagor, D. A. Paley, Height estimation and control of rotorcraft in ground effect using spatially distributed pressure sensing, Journal of the American Helicopter Society 61 (2016) pp. 1-14.

+DOI:

-G. Sutera, D. C. Guastella, G. Muscato, A Novel Design of a Lightweight Magnetic Plate for a Delivery Drone.
-In 2020 23rd International Symposium on Measurement and Control in Robotics (ISMCR), Budapest, Hungary, 2020, pp. 1-4.
+G. Sutera, D. C. Guastella, G. Muscato, A novel design of a lightweight magnetic plate for a delivery drone, Proc. of the 23rd International Symposium on Measurement and Control in Robotics (ISMCR), Budapest, Hungary, 2020, pp. 1-4.